 What Makes a Database Tool “Best” in 2026?

-- Ease of use for non-developers
+- Usability for non-developers

-- Scalability for future growth
+- Scalability for expansion in the future

 - Community & documentation